GuidanceMantras/GuidanceMantras/README.md

 - Read each clause and try to negotiate if you find something suspicious
 - When you are making agreements includes everything whatever is possible
 - People make money by giving bad agreements and taking agreements in real life
+- Always focus on having an agreements/contracts as per your wishes or on your side, in case of disputes, you can have upper hand in court

 ### Important Applications
 - Spotify(For songs/Mantras/Study and work music, English podcast)
 - Microsoft ToDo(for listing yoir daily tasks)